Article by Tor Pinney Back to List of Tor's Tips

 On too many boats, a stern anchor is an after-thought, if indeed it is there at all.
 Be sure yours is carried in such a way that it can be easily deployed.
 Ideally, stow the rode and chain in a proper chain-locker aft.
 If that's not possible, build a deck box or assign a sturdy bucket to contain the rode and chain.
 A stern-mounted anchor roller is as helpful aft as is its counterpart forward.

-A stern anchor is often led from one quarter of the ship or the other, rather than from amidships.
+A stern anchor is often led from one quarter of the vessel or the other, rather than from amidships.
 When this is the case, the moored boat will sag to leeward when the wind blows from the same side as that on which the anchor rode is cleated.
 To correct this, run a spring line aft from the opposite stern quarter cleat and secure it to the stern-anchor rode with a roving hitch, about 10-feet from the transom.
-This can be done by slacking the dock lines, or handled from a dinghy after all lines are adjusted and secured.
+This can be done by first slacking the dock lines, or handled from a dinghy after all lines are adjusted and secured.
 The spring line forms a yoke that allows you to adjust the angle of pull from the anchor.
 Running both the stern-anchor rode and this spring line to your main sheet winches gives you the muscle you need to tighten up one line or the other in a blow.

 Mediterranean mooring isn't limited to the Med.
 As marinas become more crowded we may see this method of docking become more common in home waters as well.
 Meanwhile, for the cruising sailor going abroad, and for the convenience of stepping directly ashore closer to home, be prepared to use this simple and safe alternative to docking alongside.